MsMercury/HelloWorld/README.md

 # HelloWorld

 Hello I'm Silvia Mercury :)
-As my last name suggests, I'm actually a robot made of mercury from the Mercury.
+As my last name suggests, I'm actually made of mercury and from the Mercury.
 Nice to meet you and wish we could be best friends ;)